 Visa exemptions in Italy

-If you are thinking about immigrating to Italy through citizenship by investment, please feel free to contact our immigration lawyers for personalized assistance.
+If you are thinking about immigrating to Italy for investment purposes, please feel free to contact our immigration lawyers for personalized assistance.

 Our lawyers can represent you in other legal matters concerning citizenship in Italy as well.
 We can help foreign clients in understanding the process involved in obtaining citizenship by marriage with an Italian citizen.

 This right is granted in accordance with the Law no. 91 of 1992, Articles 5-8, which allows foreigners to apply after 2 years of marriage (or only 1, if the couple has children with an age below 18 years old).

 Please mind that the rules on citizenship are different based on the residency of the couple.
 If a couple will move to Italy, then the foreign partner can apply after 2 years of marriage, but if the couple is located somewhere outside the country, then the waiting time is of 3 years.